 It is possible that I may have misled you a bit by the title of this post.
 I fear that you may have gotten the impression that controlling a controlling child is possible.
-I am sorry to disappoint you, but it is not.
+It’s not.
 At least not in the way you are thinking.
 But before you hit the “back” button on your browser, hear me out.
 Just because we can’t exert control over our controlling children, it doesn’t mean that all hope is lost.
 It doesn’t mean that we throw in the towel and give up.
 There is hope.

 And I have the answer.
 Are you ready for it?
 Here it is:

 The key to controlling a controlling child is controlling yourself.

 Yes.
 The key is you.
 I said I had the answer.
 I didn’t say you would like it.

 But before we go further, the very first thing you need to do is to identify if what you are seeing is actually controlling behavior.
 A while back I did a series on the different motivators of misbehavior.
 There are controlling children, attention-seeking children, revenge-seeking children and those children who simply give up in the face of adversity.
 I suggest you follow one or more of those links to try to figure out what kind of behavior cluster you are dealing with.
 Identifying the underlying motivation is the first step.
 Only once you have done that, can you figure out what to do about it.

 If, after reading those articles, you’ve determined that your child is in fact demonstrating controlling behavior, read the tips below.
 While you can’t control your controlling child, there are some things you can control:

 Control your tongue